 A contemporary take on the Parisian bistro, Bistro Rex manages to span satisfying weeknight meals, drinks and nibbles, drop-in lunches, and stepped-up nights out.

-On Potts Point's main drag, the elegant but comfortable restaurant does tartare or steak with fries, cheese souffles, dry-aged duck with sorghum, a Wagyu cheeseburger, and caviar bumps, so it truly ticks every box.
+Led by Fabio Salvatore (ex-Lumi, Icebergs, Totti's), their kitchen is dishing up both modern dishes and French Bistro favourites, utilising Australia's finest produce.
+Situated on Potts Point's main drag, the menu is elegant but comfortable—expect tartare or steak with fries, cheese souffles, dry-aged duck with sorghum, a Wagyu cheeseburger, and caviar bumps.

-For group dining, dine on a generous banquet of Rex classics for $89pp or go luxe with the Le Grande Banquet for $129pp and add on a bougie caviar bump for $20pp.
-Book online.
+- For groups, dine on a generous banquet of Rex classics for $89pp or go luxe with the Le Grande Banquet for $129pp and add on a bougie caviar bump for $20pp.

 Best Potts Point Restaurants For Dates